CookiesNCream/h5ht/README.md

 1) Familiarize yourself with the [contributor code of conduct](https://github.com/CookiesNCream/h5ht/blob/master/CODE-OF-CONDUCT.md) to have an effective contributor experience.

-2) [Fork](https://drive.google.com/file/d/0B3o-a_7h0VNMWC1FMGxCaFJ2SDg/view?usp=sharing) the Notification System Widget repo by clicking on the "Fork" button at the top right-hand side of the repo.
+2) [Fork](https://drive.google.com/file/d/0B3o-a_7h0VNMWC1FMGxCaFJ2SDg/view?usp=sharing) the HTML5 Hackform Tool repo by clicking on the "Fork" button at the top right-hand side of the repo.

 3) Raise an [issue](https://github.com/CookiesNCream/h5ht/issues/new) by indicating a title for the issue, what the issue is, why is it an issue, what needs improvement or fixing, and what can be done to improve or fix it.
 See [Raise Issue Template](https://drive.google.com/file/d/0B3o-a_7h0VNMZE5RZzJmUFVURGM/view?usp=sharing)